-If any match is stopped and not completed for reasons of injury, etc, the full score shall be recorded.
+If any match is stopped and not completed for reasons of injury, etc, the full score shall be counted.
 Example: Player A leads over Player B by 6-1, 2-0 when Player B is injured and unable to continue.
-Player A's victory shall be recorded as 6-1, 6-0.
-If a match is a walk-over the score shall be recorded as 6-0, 6-0.
+Player A's victory shall be counted as 6-1, 6-0 for the purpose of calculating sets and games won.
+If a match is a walk-over the score shall be counted as 6-0, 6-0 for the purpose of calculating sets and games won.